State Vehicle Use Policy

 |Safety and Security|

-The purpose of this policy is to set forth the requirements applicable to all drivers of SUNY Empire State College owned, leased, or rented vehicles or of personal vehicles while on college business.
+The purpose of this policy is to set forth the requirements applicable to all drivers of SUNY Empire State College owned, leased, and rented vehicles.
+This policy also provides important information for employees who are using their personal vehicles for college business.
 This policy is intended to ensure the safety of drivers, passengers and the public as well as minimize losses, damages and claims against the College.

 Driving a SUNY Empire State College owned, leased, or rented vehicle is a privilege and the College reserves the right to deny, suspend, or revoke the driving privileges of any driver in the event the driver fails to meet the qualifications set forth in the policy.

-Decisions to acquire vehicles shall be made by the Executive Vice President for Administration and Chief Operating Officer (COO).
+Decisions to acquire vehicles shall be made by the Vice President for Administration (VPAF).
 It is the College’s policy to purchase alternative fuel vehicles where appropriate, in accordance with the Governor’s Executive Order 4.
 All acquisitions of state vehicles shall be subject to approval by the State University of New York and/or the Division of the Budget, when appropriate.

 Vehicles will be acquired upon appropriate budgetary considerations and after a cost/benefit analysis has been performed to determine if purchasing a vehicle is the best alternative given the proposed use of the vehicle and the estimate of annual mileage.
-Such analysis shall consider alternative solutions, such as car rentals, use of OGS fleet vehicles, or reimbursement of employees for personal mileage.
+Such analysis shall consider alternative solutions, such as car rentals, use of Office of General Services (OGS) fleet vehicles, or reimbursement of employees for personal mileage.

-Drivers must be at least eighteen (18) years of age, have a valid US driver’s license, or an International Driving Permit (IDP) issued by either the American Automobile Association or American Automobile Touring Alliances National Automobile Club.
-Drivers are required to immediately report any change in license status (e.g., convictions, suspensions, revocations, etc.) to their supervisor and the Office of Safety & Security.
+Drivers must be at least 18 years of age, have a valid US driver’s license, or an International Driving Permit (IDP) issued by either the American Automobile Association or American Automobile Touring Alliances National Automobile Club.

-The College reserves the right to deny, suspend or revoke the driving privileges to operate a College owned, leased, or rented vehicle based on the initial or subsequent review of an employee’s motor vehicle record per the eligibility requirements listed below.
-Employees with the following violations are ineligible to operate a College owned, leased, or rented vehicle for three (3) years from the date of the most recent violation:
+The College reserves the right to deny, suspend or revoke the driving privileges to operate a college owned or leased vehicle based on the initial or subsequent review of an employee’s motor vehicle record per the eligibility requirements listed below.
+Employees with the following violations are ineligible to operate a college owned, leased or rented vehicle for three (3) years from the date of the most recent violation:

 - Leaving the scene of a personal injury or property damage auto accident.